-7) Smart alarms wake you at just the right time
+7) A smart alarm to wake you at just the right time

 In the last few years, a new breed of alarm clocks have emerged, promising to wake you at the optimum time to prevent you from feeling groggy in the morning.
 These ‘smart’ alarms use sleep tracking technology, effectively creating a mini sleep lab in the comfort of your own bedroom.

-Sleep tracking smart-alarms incorporate sensors which monitor body signals such as movement, breathing, heart-rate and even your brainwaves .
+A sleep monitor with a smart-alarm incorporates sensors which measure your body signals including movement, breathing, heart-rate and even your brainwaves .
 Algorithms then use these measurements to calculate your sleep stages and adjusts your wake up time accordingly.